QuTech-Delft/cQASM-spec/README.md

 There is also an operation to measure an entire qubit register in the Z-basis at once:

-    measure_all qreg    # Measure all qubits in register qreg measure_all         # Measure all qubits in all registers
+    measure_all qreg    # NEW IN 2.0: measure all qubits in register qreg measure_all         # Measure all qubits in all registers

 > JvS: the latter is for compatibility with 1.0.

+> JvS: does it make sense to add `prep_all` equivalents for the `measure_all` instructions?
+I'm not sure what state preparation means exactly.

 It is also possible to measure parity of a number of qubits in specified bases: